 Read on to find out:

-What’s a hero shot in ecommerce photography?
+What is a hero shot in e-commerce photography?

 Or, as Mitya puts it:

 It's like a demo version for the bona fide commercial shoot.
 You tie the idea behind the hero image to one facet of the brand only, you tell a mono-sided story about the product, not necessarily spending tons of money and time to produce it.
 Whereby a proper fully-fledged commercial shoot usually takes lots of team effort, time, and capital for preparation in terms of its alignment with storytelling, marketing strategy, and brand identity.
-So it’s a hybrid of the product image and a commercial photo.
+So, it’s a hybrid of the product image and a commercial photo.

 What are the characteristic features of the hero images?

-- Product as the centerpiece of the composition
+Product as the centerpiece of the composition

-So the hero image pricing is usually just a formula:
+So, the hero image pricing is usually just a formula:

 Hero shot price = product image price + price for props + extra editing surcharge